 - Identifying behavioral differences by niche audiences

 While Session recordings play you the exact visits of your website back, Heatmaps are an aggregated view of your website’s clicks and scrolls.
 It’s like a summary of the session replays in a given time period.
-In Capturly, you can have three different types of heatmaps.
-Besides the click and scroll heatmaps, your team can also follow where your customers clicked by source channel.
-Heatmaps are the perfect tool to identify dead areas, ignored buttons or unnecessary links on your website.
+In Capturly, you can distinguish three different types of heatmaps.
+Besides the click heatmaps and scroll heatmaps, your team can also follow where your customers clicked by source channel called segment heatmap.
+Heatmaps are the perfect tool to identify dead areas, ignored buttons, or unnecessary links on your website.

-In what other cases can my team use heatmaps?
+In what other cases can my team use site heatmaps?

 - Help your team to find unclickable contents on your website

 - Validating responsivity of your website